 Furthermore, Hamlin isn’t as consistent a tackler as desired.
 He has the ability to wrap up with his frame.
 He’s also not afraid to build momentum and hit his opponents head-on.
 However, at his size, Hamlin doesn’t bring the requisite play strength to muscle bigger players to the ground on his own.
 Running backs, receivers, and tight ends can slip out of Hamlin’s grasp if it’s not direct contact.

 Damar Hamlin’s best fits in the 2021 NFL Draft

 Both Pittsburgh safeties have their warts.
-That said, Paris Ford projects as the higher-upside player.
-Damar Hamlin still has some measured upside with his explosiveness, aggressiveness, and decent length.
+At this point, Hamlin might be just as intriguing.
+Hamlin still has some measured upside with his explosiveness, aggressiveness, and decent length.
 However, he has to further hone his instincts at the next level, and he has to add to his frame.
 Otherwise, he won’t have the positioning consistency to employ his playmaking ability.
 He won’t have the density to win at the contact point, either.

 With all that being said, Hamlin does have some appeal in the later rounds.
 His aggressive nature makes him a good fit on special teams.
 He also displayed some versatility in his time at Pittsburgh.
 Hamlin has experience both in the slot and in two-high alignments, and that versatility could help him break in a role as a rotational defender with special teams utility.
 And in time, if he can refine his game, he could be a potential starter.

 Of course, that’s a bit too much projection at this point.
 In reality, every player has a chance to become a starter.
 Quantifying those chances, however, some players have better odds than others.
 Hamlin is facing an uphill battle on that front.